zdata-inc/ambari-extensions/getting-setup/with-vagrant.md

 ### Installation

+1. First you will need to retrieve certain artifacts from Pivotal.
+Visit https://network.pivotal.io/products/pivotal-hd, create an account if you don't have one already.

+2. Next download `Pivotal HD 2.1.0`, `PHD 2.1.0: Pivotal HAWQ 1.2.1.0` and place them in the artifacts directory.

-1. Run ./build/up.sh to create and provision the virtual machines.
+3. Run ./build/up.sh to create and provision the virtual machines.
 This step will install Ambari automatically.
     __Warning:__ Each of the virtual machines requires 4GB of RAM, only spin up one or two if RAM is limited!

     ```bash